The Leisure Society

-The Leisure Society are an English rock band formed by Nick Hemming and Christian Hardy of Burton upon Trent.
+The Leisure Society are an English rock band from Burton upon Trent formed by Nick Hemming and Christian Hardy of Burton upon Trent.

 History

 Hemming was formerly of early 1990s indie band She Talks to Angels, which included actor Paddy Considine, and film director Shane Meadows.
+The band is not to be confused with the song of the same name by the Black Crowes.
 Hemming wrote and performed music for the films A Room for Romeo Brass and Dead Man's Shoes.
 He was also a member of The Telescopes.

 In 2006 Hemming moved to London to work with multi-instrumentalist and producer Christian Hardy; the pair have subsequently built a live band drawn from members of Brighton's Willkommen Collective and further afield, notably Mike Siddell who previously played violin with Hope of the States and The Miserable Rich and currently performs with Lightspeed Champion and Troubles.
 Other members of the band played with The Miserable Rich and currently play with Sons of Noel and Adrian and more.

 The Leisure Society have been recipients of critical acclaim, being dubbed the English answer to popular U.S acts such as Grizzly Bear, Department of Eagles and Fleet Foxes.
 Their debut single, The Last of the Melting Snow, was honoured with a 2009 Ivor Novello nomination for Best Song Musically & Lyrically.

 In July 2009 the band signed with UK label Full Time Hobby, prompting the re-release of The Sleeper with a bonus EP entitled A Product of the Ego Drain.
 In September 2009, Brian Eno cited the band as "The only other thing I've been listening to lately with enthusiasm", calling it "Such a beautiful album".
 This prompted a meeting between Hemming, Hardy and Eno at Eno's London studio.